Hong Kong government withdraws bill that sparked protests

 “Therefore, regarding this case, there is no issue of free travel or just being a backpacker.
 There is only the matter of arrest and no question of simply turning oneself in,” Tsai said.

-Taiwan’s Mainland Affairs Council said allowing a murder suspect to fly on his own would ignore passenger safety and that Hong Kong’s approach would indulge Chan and make Hong Kong “a criminal paradise where murderers can walk around.”
+Taiwan’s Mainland Affairs Council said that allowing a murder suspect to fly on his own would ignore passenger safety, and that Hong Kong’s approach would indulge Chan and make Hong Kong “a criminal paradise where murderers can walk around.”

-Chan, 20, returned to Hong Kong alone last year after traveling to Taipei with Poon on vacation.
-Her body was found later packed in a suitcase and dumped in a field, while Chan made off with her bank card, mobile phone and other valuables.
+Chan, 20, returned to Hong Kong alone last year after traveling to Taipei on vacation with Poon, 21.
+Her body was found later packed in a suitcase and dumped in a field, while Chan made off with her bank card, cellphone and other valuables.

 Hong Kong leader Carrie Lam had repeatedly cited Chan’s case as justifying the proposed amendments to the extradition legislation, saying he could not be sent to the self-ruled island because there was no extradition agreement in place.

-But the proposal stoked widespread fears residents of Hong Kong, which has maintained its own independent courts since reverting from British to Chinese rule in 1997, would be put at risk of being sent into mainland China’s Communist Party-controlled judicial system.
-Lam was forced to announce last month that she would drop the bill in the face of fierce opposition.
+But the proposal stoked widespread fears that residents of Hong Kong, which has maintained its own independent courts since reverting from British to Chinese rule in 1997, would be put at risk of being sent into mainland China’s Communist Party-controlled judicial system.
+Lam, in the face of fierce opposition, was forced to announce last month that she would drop the bill.

-The protests have drawn international attention and Basketball Hall of Famer Shaquille O’Neal became the latest to weigh in.
+The protests have drawn international attention, with basketball Hall of Famer Shaquille O’Neal becoming the latest to weigh in.
 He defended Houston Rockets general manager Daryl Morey, whose swiftly deleted tweet supporting the movement set off a firestorm with Beijing, which tried to clamp down on the NBA.